 Homeowners rely on their door locks to protect their homes, families, and possessions from intruders, but most give them little thought unless something is wrong.
-Doors and locks experience wear and tear just like any exterior feature of a home, so residents should pay attention.
-Read on to find out about five common door lock problems that should never go unaddressed.
+Doors and locks experience wear and tear just like any home exterior feature, so residents should pay attention.
+Read on to discover five common door lock problems that should never go unaddressed.

 Faulty Door Mechanisms

-Most lock problems are caused by faulty mechanisms.
-It doesn’t mean the lock was installed incorrectly or isn’t a high-quality device.
+Faulty mechanisms cause most lock problems.
+It doesn’t mean the lock was installed incorrectly or isn’t high-quality.
 Locking mechanisms experience wear over time, whether residents use them or not, and eventually, even the best locks will start to stick.
 If that happens unexpectedly, it can leave residents locked out of their homes.

-The best way to avoid unanticipated lockouts is to test the locks periodically to make sure the mechanism is working properly.
-Homeowners can find information from Action Lock Doc about what to look for.
-More often than not, locking mechanisms start showing signs of wear before they actually break, so it’s not hard to catch minor issues before they cause more serious problems.
+The best way to avoid unanticipated lockouts is to test the locks periodically to ensure the mechanism works properly.
+More often than not, locking mechanisms show signs of wear before they break, so it’s not hard to catch minor issues before they cause more serious problems.

 Misaligned Door Latches

-Door latches must be perfectly aligned with the strike plates in the frames to work properly.
-Otherwise, the door won’t open and shut easily and the lock may not engage, leaving the home unprotected.
+Door latches must be perfectly aligned with the strike plates in the frames to work correctly.
+Otherwise, the door won’t open and shut quickly, and the lock may not engage, leaving the home unprotected.
 Misaligned door latches are minor but surprisingly common problems, but they’re also easy to fix.

-Most of the time, a locksmith can adjust the strike plate to make sure it’s properly aligned.
+Most of the time, a locksmith can adjust the strike plate to ensure it’s properly aligned.
 These professionals also carry the tools required to deepen plates if necessary.
 Attempting a DIY fix can wind up doing more harm than good.
-If homeowners have attempted to realign their door latches and damaged the door or frame, a locksmith can reposition the lock to restore normal function.
+If homeowners have tried to realign their door latches and damaged the door or frame, a locksmith can reposition the lock to restore normal function.

 The Door Won’t Lock

 The most common underlying issue behind keys that turn but don’t actually engage locking mechanisms is interior wear.
-A locksmith can remove the lock and check it for worn or missing parts.
+A locksmith can remove and check the lock for worn or missing parts.
 Sometimes, locks that no longer fit their keys can be rekeyed.
 Otherwise, the lock will need to be replaced.

-There are few things more frustrating than a key that sticks in the lock on the way out the door.
+Few things are more frustrating than a key that sticks in the lock on the way out the door.
 Residents may be planning for busy days, and stopping to deal with this problem correctly takes some time.
 Even if this is the case, resist the urge to force the key.
 More often than not, the key will break, leaving the lock in even worse condition than before.

 Already tried forcing the lock and have a broken key to show for it?
 Don’t panic.
 A good locksmith should also be able to deal with this problem quickly and efficiently.
 If the broken key can’t be removed without damaging the internal locking mechanisms, the assembly may need to be replaced.
 Waiting for a locksmith to arrive and provide help can be frustrating, but it’s the only way to safely resolve the problem without compromising a home’s security.